Toponogov comparison theorem for open triangles: Introduction

-As an application of the Toponogov comparison theorem for open triangles, we will present splitting theorems of two types in Sections \ref{sec:app1} and \ref{sec:app2}, respectively.
-The following theorem is one of them\,:
+We discuss applications of the Toponogov comparison theorem for open triangles in \cite{KT4}, which are splitting theorems of two types.
+Also, the Toponogov comparison theorem for open triangles in a weak form is discussed in the article.